jontek2/A-better-print_start-macro/README.md

 # A better print_start macro

-**:warning: = THIS IS VERY MUCH A BETA AND IT HAS NOT BEEN TESTED.**
+**:warning: = This is still in BETA**

-This macro and document aims to help you get a simple but yet powerful start_macro for your voron printer!
-With this macro you will be able to pass variables, such as print temps, chamber temps, filament type, to your print start macro.
-By doing so you will be able to automatically heatsoak and customize your printers behaviour.
+This macro and document aims to help you get a simple but powerful start_macro for your voron printer!
+With this macro you will be able to pass variables (print temps, chamber temps, filament type) to your print start macro.
+By doing so you will be able to automatically heatsoak and customize your printers behaviour based upon what material you're printing,

+Each command has a comment next to it explaining what it does.
+Make sure to read thru the macro and get an understanding of what it does.

+If you have a klicky with the auto-z function then uncomment the line for #CALIBRATE_Z.

 ## Requirements